KNUSCENT/TorchAxf/README.md

 AdderNet: https://github.com/huawei-noah/AdderNet

 # pre-setup
-This manual was written based on Ubuntu 20.04 with Pytorch and CUDA 11.8.
+This manual was written based on Ubuntu 20.04 with Docker, Pytorch and CUDA 11.8.
 And you need an NVIDIA GPU (over 8GB GPU memory). <br/>
 Before configuring your environment, check if your GPU driver is the latest version suitable for PyTorch, and update it if necessary.